fbrettnich/hcloud-snapshot-as-backup/README.md

 # Hetzner Cloud | Snapshot-as-Backup
 This script automatically creates snapshots of your Hetzner Cloud Servers and deletes the old ones.
 Snapshots then work like the automatic backups offered directly by Hetzner, with the advantage that more backups and at self-defined times can be created.
+For ease of use, the script works with the powerful labels directly in the Hetzner Cloud Console.
+Just add labels to the servers and you are done.

 - [Installation](#installation)
 - [About Labels](#about-labels)